Test Fairness and Score Use

 - See a sample Institution Score Report.

-If an institution that you have designated to receive your scores requests to see your photograph taken at the test center, ETS will send that photo or other information in ETS’s files to that institution as necessary to detect or prevent unlawful activity and to protect the integrity of the GRE® test.
+- If an institution that you have designated to receive your scores requests information in ETS's files be sent to that institution, ETS will send information to those institutions as necessary to detect or prevent unlawful activity and to protect the integrity of the GRE test.

-If you are absent from a test session, institutions will not receive any information about your absence or about any previous scores you may have on file.
+If you are absent from a testing session, institutions will not receive any information about your absence or about any previous scores you may have on file.

 Your scores will be reported only to:

 - institutions of higher education granting the baccalaureate or higher degrees that you designate

 - approved graduate fellowship-granting sponsors that you designate